manish-andankar/Alpha-White-Label-Lead-Generator/README.md

 | 5 | Wallet Connect Failure | Wallet Connect fails | User Info, Opt-Out | Provide User Info with email *a@a.com*, Opt-In is *UNCHECKED*, Click Wallet Connect Button | User Navigates to Result Page, with a *Failure Message*, and page shows *Naviage to Home Button*|

 ### Deliverables
-  - Completed Code is checked in to the repository with a *unique folder name* that indicates your contribution.
+  - Completed Code checked in to the repository with a *unique folder name* that indicates your contribution.
+It is the *parent* folder for all deliverables.
   - Web application deployed on Vercel and link shared in a text file checked in with the name *web_app_url* under the folder *deliverables* within your *unique folder*.
-  - Mobile application files for iOS and Android that are installable on an Apple or Android device and runs successfully on those devices.
+  - Mobile application files for iOS and Android that are installable on an Apple or Android device and runs successfully on those devices, checked in to the *deliverables* folder.
+  - Deployment instructions for each platform, Web, iOS and Android are documented with supporting materials and assets in the *deployment guide* folder.
   - Documentation & Video Demo under the folder *documentation* within your *unique folder*.